0xAX/asm/content/asm_2.md

 > System-calls are limited to six arguments, no argument is passed directly on the stack.

-So the avialable number of the general purpose registers should be enough to execute any system call.
+So the available number of the general purpose registers should be enough to execute any system call.
 But what about other functions?
 What if one has more than six arguments?
 In this case the first six parameters are also passed in the general purpose registers and the all the next parameters are passed on the stack.
 The set of the general purpose registers to call a library function is slightly different from the set of registers used for a system call:

 - `rdi` - used to pass the first argument to a function.
 - `rsi` - used to pass the second argument to a function.